YeganehNobakht/gh-data/README.md

 3. Install dependencies using `npm ci`.
 4. Build the project with `npm run build`.
 5. Upload the `dist` folder and `package.json` as an artifact for download.
+6. Download this artifact later in another job (for example, deployment).